wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-security.md

 ##<a name="next"></a> Next steps

-For more information on the security of the Azure platform, information on reporting a **security incident or abuse**, or to inform Microsoft that you will be performing **penetration testing** of your site, see the security section of the [Windows Azure Trust Center](/support/trust-center/security/).
+For more information on the security of the Azure platform, information on reporting a **security incident or abuse**, or to inform Microsoft that you will be performing **penetration testing** of your site, see the security section of the [Azure Trust Center](/support/trust-center/security/).

 For more information on **web.config** or **applicationhost.config** files in Azure Web Apps, see [Configuration options unlocked in Azure web apps](/blog/2014/01/28/more-to-explore-configuration-options-unlocked-in-windows-azure-web-sites/).